sylvain-kern/tufte-style-article/readme.md

     $HOME/.texmf
     ```

-    - Create a `tex/latex/` directory in the `.texmf` one, and inside it, create a folder named \inlinecode{latex}{tufte-style-article}.
+2. Create a `tex/latex/` directory in the `.texmf` one,
+    and inside it, create a folder named `tufte-style-article`.

-2. Paste the `tufte-style-article.cls` file in that
+3. Paste the `tufte-style-article.cls` file in that
     `tufte-style-article` folder and you should be good.
     Eventually, the class file is located at: